mcbobke/Arachnophobia/README.md

 | Arielle Chongco | Programmer |

 ## How to Play
-Download the ProdBuild folder and run the executable (Windows).
+Download the Build folder inside the project folder and run the executable (Windows).
 Otherwise, clone the project and run the main scene, or build the project for your platform.